CrawfordJohn/big-data-bowl/README.md

 lineman heatmap on plays that do not cause pressure filter out plays where the QB holds onto the ball for too long

+Thoughts:

+- train model on Weeks 1-7 and test on Weeks 8-9